Select any two GPUs for comparison

 The GT 650M has 96 GB/sec greater memory bandwidth than the GeForce GT 750M, which means that the memory performance of the GT 650M is massively better than the GeForce GT 750M.

 The GeForce GT 650M SLI has 768 Shader Processing Units and the GeForce GT 750M has 384.
-The GT 650M having 384 better shader performance and an altogether better performance when taking into account other relevant data means that the GT 650M delivers a massively smoother and more efficient experience when processing graphical data than the GeForce GT 750M.
+However, the actual shader performance of the GT 650M is 607 and the actual shader performance of the GeForce GT 750M is 371.
+The GT 650M having 236 better shader performance and an altogether better performance when taking into account other relevant data means that the GT 650M delivers a massively smoother and more efficient experience when processing graphical data than the GeForce GT 750M.

 The GeForce GT 650M SLI requires 90 Watts to run and the GeForce GT 750M requires 50 Watts.
 The GT 650M requires 40 Watts more than the GeForce GT 750M to run.
 The difference is significant enough that the GT 650M may have a slight adverse affect on your yearly electricity bills in comparison to the GeForce GT 750M.